 - FIRE/SHOOT: Your gun is on target and you shoot when you are ready

 - CEASE FIRE: Stop shooting and resume a low ready position.

 **ANYONE CAN CALL A CEASE FIRE IF HE/SHE SEES SOMETHING THAT IS NOT SAFE.

 If an AG & AG event is cancelled for any reason, we will make every effort to notify our membership as soon as possible via email and/or social media.
 Local matches and other events that are not sponsored AG & AG: we are not responsible for planning, promotion, fees and communication regarding events that are hosted by other clubs, ranges, instructors etc. You are responsible for signing up for email/newsletter/social media communications from the hosting party to be notified of cancellation or changes to the event.
 However, we will do our best to relay all necessary information as we receive it.

-Although you are not required to be a member in order to participate at AG & AG events, we enourage you to officially register as a member.
+You may participate at 1-2 AG & AG events as a guest, but we encourage you to officially register as a member!
 In most cases, members pay lower range fees and receive discounts from reputable vendors on range equipment and ammunition.
 Members also will receive personalized name tags to identify members and help everyone learn names and build our community.
 You can learn more about membership benefits and opportunities here: Become a Member!
 Thank you for participating in AG & AG events and we hope that you will join us at many events in the future!